 As we age, our bodies become more prone to natural deterioration and degenerative diseases.
 Some middle-aged women, for example, experience unpleasant electric shocks in the leg, which can be caused by a number of medical conditions.
-Keep on reading about the causes and solutions for an electric shock feeling in the leg to handle them with ease.

 It is a narrowing of the spaces between the vertebrae caused by a deterioration of cartilage.
 It compresses the nerve roots and spinal cord, resulting in pain and electric shocks in the legs when walking or standing.

 It is an inflammation of the arachnoid lining, which protects the nerves of spinal cord.
 It causes chronic pain in the lower back and limbs and can cause severe shooting pain like electric shock sensations in legs.